jsoma/tabletop/README.md

 ## Getting Started

 You might have seen some instructions on [http://builtbybalance.com/Tabletop/](http://builtbybalance.com/Tabletop/), but please ignore them, because they're *super super out of date*.
 Probably don't *break* anything, but they sure ain't current (not my domain, can't take them down).
 These docs here are the most up-to-date, so treat them as the gospel truth!

-*Important note!* Google's been throwing up weird logins walls every now and again to spreadsheet content, you might want to check out a caching mechanism like [Flatware](https://github.com/jsoma/flatware) to help you avoid those sorts of situations.

 ### 1) Getting your data out there